cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 In comparison to the relative paucity of principles, data visualization has an *enormity* of existing techniques.
-We will spend the remaining time of the course material going over existing techniques, and what kinds of data they apply to.
+We will spend about six weeks in this course going over existing techniques, and what kinds of data they apply to.

 Here, computer science has much to say about data